Addiction Help

 2. High Risk Situations: Red Zone, Bars, Family, Friends, Clubs, Dates, holidays.

-2. Dependency- indecidive, clinging, then go back to drugs when people abandon them.
+2. Dependency- indecisive, clinging, then go back to drugs when people abandon them.

 3. Passive Aggressive- resistive, procrastination, blaming.